 Women with prior preterm birth, multiple gestation, prior cervical or uterine surgery or other risk factors for early preterm delivery may benefit from transvaginal sonographic evaluation of cervical anatomy.
 Patients with early cervical change may be offered transvaginal or transabdominal cerclage procedures in an attempt to prolong gestation.
 Patients with a wide variety of medical conditions (diabetes, chronic hypertension, systemic lupus erythematofis, etc.) may benefit from frequent evaluation.

 Women carrying more than one fetus or those who experience preterm labor need careful medical monitoring.
 Those with cervical incompetence (when the cervix begins to dilate and thin too early in the pregnancy) benefit from advanced surgical procedures.
 We offer antepartum care for mothers-to-be who need early hospitalization prior to giving birth.

 Although perinatology deals primarily with issues of pregnancy, the field has some applications for other women as well.
 From pelvic ultrasound to saline infusion sonography, a number of different procedures allow the perinatologist to help women with pain and abnormal bleeding.
 Specific tests allow physicians to visualize intrauterine structures, assess the endometrium, and identify fibroids and polyps.

-In addition to maternal-fetal medicine specialists, staff members include a nurse educator, genetic counselor, and ultrasound technologists certified by the American Registry of Diagnostic Medical Sonographers.
+In addition to maternal-fetal medicine specialists, staff members include a nurse educator and ultrasound technologists certified by the American Registry of Diagnostic Medical Sonographers.